 Mountain Element waits for me to join it.
 From here, it's 0.1 mile west to

-the top of Vertigo.
-This little loop is 3.7 miles per lap.
-My featured
+the top.
+This little loop is 3.7 miles per lap for Vertigo; 3.3 for

 ride below uses all of South Maple Hollow, so it's about 0.7 miles longer

 View northwest up South Maple Hollow as I climb